-It can be seen that there is a significant opportunity for Saudi health providers to adopt more m-health services since the government has assigned a clear vision with an annual fund to enhance the healthcare sector.
+It can be seen that there is a significant opportunity for Saudi health providers to adopt more m-health services since the government has assign a clear vision with annual fund to enhance the healthcare sector.
 M-health offers significant solutions to gain patients' satisfaction.
-However, it is critical to understand individual and society as long as organizations needs before implementing new technology as Lin (2011) stated that innovative technologies could not be adopted without the influence of the personality of individuals on their adoption and actual usage.
-Due to the fast digitization of Saudi society, there is a delay in utilizing this growth by healthcare providers in both public and private sectors.
-Moreover, the usage percentages of these apps are underestimation based on 2019 half-annual report of the National Digital Transformation Unit, who is leading the digital transformation process in the Kingdom.
-This can conduct the fact that there is no direct methodologies and steps used to determine what factors impact, motivate, and eventually support the successful m-health apps adoption.
-Further, there is an ignorance of thinking from primary users' perspectives in developing systems and applications, which is in this case, patients, in addition to social awareness of these apps.
-Only a few studies examine how m-health apps can improve physician in health practices.
+However, it is critical to understand individual and society as long as organizations needs before implementing a new technology as Lin (2011) stated that innovative technologies cannot be adopted without the influence of the personality of individuals on their adoption and actual usage.
+Due to the swift digitization of Saudi society, there is a delay in utilizing this growth by healthcare providers in both public and private sectors.
+Moreover, the usage percentages of these apps is under estimation based on 2019 half-annual report of the National Digital Transformation Unit who is leading the digital transformation process in the Kingdom.
+This can conducted the fact that there is no clear methodologies and steps used to determine what factors impact, motivate, and eventually support the successful m-health apps adoption.
+Further, only few studies examine how m-health apps can improve physician in health practices, with the ignorance of thinking from main users' perspectives in developing systems and applications, which is in this case patients, in addition to society awareness of these apps.
 There are some recommendation healthcare providers, decision-makers, and system developers need to take into consideration that may raise the adoption rate:

-- Create explicit models and steps to determine the factors impact m-health apps adoption. - Consider individual attributes and mobile apps usage literacy in developing apps. - Raise awareness of m-health apps existence and their benefits. - Improve patients self-confident by applying training sessions physically and virtually to show how users can get advantages. - The private sector needs to be educated and encouraged about m-health opportunities for their care services and businesses strategies.
+- Create clear models and steps to determine the factors impact m-health apps adoption - Consider individual attributes and mobile apps usage literacy in developing apps. - Raise the awareness of m-health apps benefits. - Improve patients self-confident by applying training sessions physically and virtually to show how users can get advantages. - The private sector needs to be educated and encouraged about m-health opportunities for their care services and businesses strategies.